jbellue/arduino-mqtt-socket/README.md

 - [x] Add a page to setup what can be setup
 - [ ] Store broker data into EEPROM
 - [x] Add a WiFi portal to set up the connection if the wifi is unreachable
+- [ ] Add a way to update the topic over mqtt
 - [ ] Betterify